Ishanbhatia98/sodio/readme.md

 }
 ```

-You will receive a response containing the original URL, the short URL, and the expiry time.
+You will receive a response containing the original URL, the short key, and the expiry time.

 ### Accessing a Short URL

 Simply navigate to the short URL provided by the service.
 If the URL is password-protected, append the password as a query parameter.

 ```
-short_url?password
+base_url/shorten/short_key?password
 ```
 When its password protected, it will redirect to the original url.